 - a.
 Assist students and their parents/guardians in identifying the students' strengths and needs - b.
-Encourage students to become lifelong learners - Measure a program's effectiveness, communicate learning expectations, and provide a basis for determining instructional strategies - d.
-Develop appropriate learning experiences for students.
+Encourage students to become lifelong learners - Measure a program's effectiveness, communicate learning expectations, and provide a basis for determining instructional strategies - Develop appropriate and meaningful learning experiences for students.

-The Association also believes that no one measure should be used to determine a student's performance.
-Teachers should utilize a variety of measures to accurately assess student growth.
+The Association also believes that no one measure should be used to determine a student's performance or be decisive in making high-stakes decisions such as grade promotion or retention, course enrollment, or graduation.
+Educators should utilize a variety of measures to accurately assess student learning, competency, and growth.
 All methods of assessment shall provide the necessary accommodations, modifications, and exemptions, and be free of cultural, racial, and gender biases.

-The Association further believes that classroom teachers must be involved in the development of assessment systems and are best qualified to determine the criteria for assessment of students and dissemination of results.
-Instruments used to communicate student progress must be accurate and meaningful to students, parents/guardians, and other stakeholders.
+The Association further believes that educators, especially classroom teachers, must be involved in the development of assessment systems and are best qualified to determine the criteria for assessing students as well as disseminating and contextualizing results.
+Instruments used to communicate student progress must be timely, accurate, meaningful to students, parents/guardians, and other stakeholders, and communicated in a language and format that is accessible and easy to understand.

 The Association believes that the type and the amount of homework assigned should be determined by the classroom teacher and be appropriate to a student's developmental level.
-(1981, 2016)
+(1981, 2023)

-B-70.
+B-76.
 Standardized Testing of Students

-The National Education Association believes that standardized tests and/or assessments should be used only to improve the quality of education and instruction for students.† Standardized tests, whether norm-, criterion-, or standards-referenced, can validly assess only a limited range of student learning.
+The National Education Association believes that standardized tests and/or assessments should be used only to improve the quality of education and instruction for students.
+Standardized tests, whether norm-, criterion-, or standards-referenced, can validly assess only a limited range of student learning.
 Therefore, they should be only an adjunct or supplement to information obtained through school- and classroom-based assessment conducted by teachers for purposes of supporting and strengthening instruction as well as for summarizing and evaluating student learning.
-Standardized tests are most useful when designed by the education professionals closest to the classroom and integrated with assessment information specific to local programs.
-Affiliates should advocate for, and states and test designers should employ, a variety of developmentally appropriate assessment techniques that allow for universal design, necessary accommodations, modifications, and exemptions and are biasfree, reliable, and valid.
+Standardized tests are most useful when designed by the education professionals closest to the classroom and integrated with assessment information specific to local programs with results returned in a timely manner.
+Results of assessments should be made available with sufficient time for reflection, planning for instruction, interventions, and improvements.
+They should be made available to educators who work directly and indirectly with the assessed students.
+The Association also believes that affiliates should advocate for, and states and test designers should employ, a variety of developmentally appropriate assessment techniques that allow for universal design, necessary accommodations, modifications, and exemptions and are bias-free, reliable, and valid.
 When a test and/or assessment is mandated at the local, state, or national level, it should be reviewed by a panel of appropriate subject area specialists and teachers to ascertain the relevance of the test to the subject area and be used only to evaluate a program's effectiveness toward meeting local, state, or national standards and/or goals.

-The Association also believes that, in order for standardized achievement tests and/or assessments to support quality education-
+The Association further believes that, in order for standardized achievement tests and/or assessments to support quality education-